andrearcaina/3D-Cube/README.md

 # 3D-Cube
 Colour changing, rotating 3D cube using HTML/CSS, JS and Three.js.

-## Purpose
+## Why?
-- for fun
+- I did this on a whim (about 6 hours)
-- got bored studying for computer organization
+- got bored studying for computer organization Oops
 - looked up a three.js tutorial and some documentation
 - this is different from the documentation:
   - its changing in colours!
-  - coded in OOP!
+  - JavaScript in OOP!
   - that's about it

 ## Overall